 Training is broken down into three categories or “tags”.
 Once enrolled, students will review the assignments for the tag in question and complete the training.
 Hands-on training will also be required for some tools, such as the drill press & horizontal bandsaw, lathe, mill and welders.
 Note that a student does not require training in all tags, but must have training in the tag areas for tools they wish to use.

-Name Tag Only:
+White Tag Only:

 The blue tag training allows users access to power tools and machinery that are used in simple parts fabrication.
 These tools are located in HML 112 and in the HML high bay area just outside HML 112.
 A user must have the blue tag to use the: